beatboxerish/DSND/Disaster_Reponse_Pipelines/README.md

 ## Files/Folders :

+All the below folders are contained in disaster_response_pipeline_project.

 1. app: contains all the files relating to the web API development.
 2. data: contains the raw data, data processing script and its corresponding jupyter notebook.
 3. models: contains the model training and saving script along with its jupyter notebook.
 4. imgs: contains screenshots of tha app.

 'Note: Look into each folder's README to find more information about